ga4gh/refget/docs/decision_record.md

 ### Alternatives considered

-We spent a huge amount of time discussing approaches for what essentially amounts to a custom standard for creating the string-to-digest.
+We spent a significant amount of time discussing approaches for what essentially amounts to a custom standard for creating the string-to-digest.
 A lot of this revolved around what delimiters to use.
 We made a lot of progress there and came up with some really interesting encoding schemas, which had many desirable characteristics.
-However, ultimately we decided that the value derived from using a third-party standard would trump the elegance, efficiency, and other benefits we recieved from our custom encoding schema.
-In particular, adopting the standard would make developers more likely to be able to rely on third-party implementations, reducing the burden to implement our standard.
-Also, this standard accommodates other sources that we had struggled with a bit, such as UTF-encoding.
+However, ultimately we decided that the value derived from using a comprehensive and well-developed third-party solution would trump the elegance, efficiency, and other benefits we received from our custom encoding schema.
+In particular, adopting the RFC-8785 would make developers more likely to be able to rely on third-party implementations, reducing the burden to implement our standard.
+Also, this solution accommodates other sources that we had struggled with a bit, such as UTF-encoding.

 ## 2022-10-05 - Terminology decisions